ippontech/blog-usa/posts/flexible-data-model-design.md

 With a builder, we can intuitively build up instances of objects with arbitrary members initialized or not.

+While this gives us the nice "fluid" and free-form initialization style that we wanted (note we didn't have to do `id(null)` or `updatedTime(null)` in there), we now need _a second class_ just to push and pull data in and out of our data container.
+And then, of course, you have to unit test _that_, in _addition_ to the tests we did with beans.

 <details><summary>Example 2.4: A Builder</summary>